 Just in the past year, we have continued to see customers embrace online shopping methods, and retail e-commerce sales data supports that theory.
 UK online sales reached £133bn in 2016 reflecting a 16% year-on-year increase, confirming that online shopping is here to stay.

-Instead of being hesitant about this growing trend, you should capitalise on the opportunity to invest in e-commerce solutions like Square Online Store and learn how to start an online store.
+Instead of being hesitant about this growing trend, you should capitalise on the opportunity to invest in e-commerce solutions like Square Online and learn how to start an online store.

 Build your business with a free online store.